priyankadatacodes/hr-employee-attrition-analysis/README.md

 - Clean, reproducible code & workflow
 - Dashboard-ready visuals and predictive model
 - Business insight summaries for HR management and decision-makers
-- Portfolio-ready presentation for interviews and recruiter review

 ---
 Project by [PRIYANKA_LAKRA] — aspiring Data Analyst skilled in SQL, Python, business intelligence, and machine learning.